An Empirical Survey of Data Augmentation for Time Series Classification with Neural Networks: Comparative evaluations

 \subsubsection{Long Short-Term Memory Fully Convolutional Network (LSTM-FCN)}

 The final model for the data augmentation evaluations is using the hybrid of LSTM and CNN referred to as an LSTM-FCN~\cite{Karim_2018}.
 An LSTM-FCN is a two-stream network that combines a fully convolutional stream and a recurrent stream.
 The LSTM-FCN and hyperparameters are shown in Fig.~\ref{fig:networks}~(f).
 The convolutional stream has three 1D convolutional layers, each with batch normalization and ReLU.
 The convolutional filters are initialized using He's Uniform.
-For the recurrent stream, one LSTM layer with 128 units and an aggressive 0.8 dropout rate.
+For the recurrent stream, there is one LSTM layer with 128 units and an aggressive dropout rate of 0.8.
 It should be noted that the input of the LSTM layer is transposed so that the LSTM receives a $T$ dimensional vector that is one time step long.
 While this is a non-standard use of LSTM, it has shown to be more effective than the standard use~\cite{Karim_2019}.
+The output of the LSTM is concatenated with the output of GAP from the convolutional stream.
 For training, as suggested, Adam optimizer is used with batches of 128 and an initial learning rate of 0.001.

-\subsection{Evaluated Data Augmentation Methods}
+\subsection{Evaluated data augmentation methods}

 The following time series data augmentation methods are evaluated.
 These data augmentation methods were selected as the methods that fell under two criteria.
 First, the evaluated data augmentation methods are general methods that can be used with any time series.
 For example, we do not use any frequency domain methods due to them not being applicable to non-periodic time series.
 Second, we did not select data augmentation methods that required external training, such as the generative models.